Some people with COVID-19 may develop a rash. The type of rash varies from person to person. Certain rash types may suggest a more severe infection.

 Researchers don’t understand why some people with COVID-19 get a rash and others do not.
 They also don’t know what exactly causes the rash to occur.
 Some possible mechanisms include:

-- direct infection of skin tissues by the novel coronavirus
+- direct infection of skin tissues by SARS-CoV-2

 - immune system activity